lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 }
 ```

-We can now package it and deploy it on our organization.
+We can now package it, publish it and deploy it to our organization.

 ### My decorator is injected too often

 If we evaluate it, our decorator is working perfectly but it is also injected in all workflows of our organization, including those who don't use Docker technology.
-It can be an issue because it will increase the time of each pipeline execution (especially if the source code contains a large number of files) and if you have several decorators in your organization, each pipeline could get polluted by irrelevant decorators.
+This could be an issue as it will increase the time of each pipeline execution (especially if the source code contains numerous files) and if you have several decorators in your organization, each pipeline could get polluted by irrelevant decorators.

 We need to find a way to target only pipelines which are using Dockerfile.
-We could restrict the decorator to run for specific projects by adding a condition but it would require to hard-code the GUID of each project like this (there are [other ways to filter by project](#part-5-tips-and-tricks)):
+We could restrict the decorator to run for specific projects by adding a condition, but it would require to hard-code the GUID of each project like this (there are [other ways to filter by project](#part-5-tips-and-tricks)):

 ```yaml
 steps: